makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 **Note that you need to replace `your-public-api-key` with the actual Public API key you copied from your dashboard.**

-This function calls the Fingerprint service to create a `visitorID` and prints it to the console.
+This function calls the Fingerprint service to create a `visitorID` and print it to the console.
 You can reload the registration page to see an alphanumeric hash in your JavaScript console.

 ![Screenshot showing the visitorID printed to the console](/img/uploads/php-print.png "Screenshot showing the visitorID printed to the console")